-American "Luttrell" matches American "Littrell" on 34 of 34 DNA markers -
+American "Luttrell" matches American "Littrells" on 34 of 34 or 32 of 33 DNA markers.

 A Louisiana "Luttrell" matches an Illinois "Luttrell" on 42 of 43 markers.
-But, we need more participants for more complete results.

 *(Note: This result in no way suggests all Luttrell/Littrells have such connections.

 In fact, they don't!
 But, finding dis-similarities is also productive

 Early DNA testing (10 years ago or so) show some American Luttrells/Littrells

 to be totally different haplogroups (i.e. - not blood relatives)

 When more people take DNA tests for genealogy there will be more definite results

 There was a Luttrell DNA Project at DNAHeritage.com, but, in 2011, DNA Heritage was acquired by FamilyTreeDNA.
 They have not published the Luttrell results they acquired.

 I have access to some records which were previously published by the Luttrell DNA Project on ybase.org (no longer online).
 I do not publish them for privacy (legality) reasons.
 However, I do use them for a general reference regarding DNA results published on this website, such as the "Luttrell/Littrell" info above.